TheTechnobear/MEC/README.md

 #Eigenharp PICO
-currently the pico implementation is 'stubbed' out, i.e. non-operational, as the decoder is not open source, this will be 'addressed' in a future release
+the decoder for the pico is not open source, so a dummy implementation is supplied as source. this will obviously not work though. however you will find in eigenharp/resources binary versions of the decoder library for various platforms, these should be used in place of the dummy version, built by the make process